Bright Steps Mentorship

 Parental Resources

-BSM will help guide families to specific preschool ASD resources best suited to their child’s unique needs.
-BSM will provide links to organizations and agencies that will determine your child’s eligibility for preschool special education services.
+TAC will help guide families to specific preschool ASD resources best suited to their child’s unique needs.
+TAC will provide links to organizations and agencies that will determine your child’s eligibility for preschool special education services.

 Our Team